 The proposed amendment is consistent with unamended portions of the Comprehensive Plan and does support its goals and policies.
 There has always been a need for aggregate in Morrow County, and this action will help to meet that need.
-This existing aggregate pit has been operating at this location since the 1930's and has been meeting the needs of State and County projects.
-Amending the Comprehensive Plan to include this resource is appropriate to preserve the long-term use of this resource.
+This existing aggregate pit has been operating at this location since 1928 and has been meeting the needs of State and County projects.
+Amending the Comprehensive Plan to list this significant Goal 5 protected resources is appropriate to preserve the long-term use of this resource.